mozilla-releng/releasewarrior-2.0/docs/misc-operations/off-cycle-partner-repacks-and-funnelcake.md

 In the future, we can use [action hooks](https://bugzilla.mozilla.org/show_bug.cgi?id=1415868) for this.
 In addition, we can do things like add bouncer tasks in a shipping phase that allow us to automate the final remaining manual steps.

 Ideally, ship-it v2 will be the forward-facing UI instead of hooks or an ssh shell.
+This is tracked in [bug 1530859](https://bugzilla.mozilla.org/show_bug.cgi?id=1530859).